amberhadermann/SNP_impact_FoldX/README.md

 #### 2. Content script
 To estimate the SNP impact on a protein structure, the script gives output of three different main FoldX analyses: (1) [BuildModel](http://foldxsuite.crg.eu/command/BuildModel) (2) [Dihedral](http://foldxsuite.crg.eu/command/Dihedrals) (3) [Positionscan](http://foldxsuite.crg.eu/command/PositionScan).
 ###### 2.1.
 Why perform a Buildmodel analysis?
-While performing a [BuildModel](http://foldxsuite.crg.eu/command/BuildModel) analysis, you will be able to insert different mutations into an already existing PDB[^PDBfile] file.
+While performing a [BuildModel](http://foldxsuite.crg.eu/command/BuildModel) analysis, you will be able to insert different mutations into an already existing PDB file (= a file mainly provided by the [protein data base](https://www.rcsb.org) that gives a visual 3D representation of a protein).
 By inserting these, the FoldX5(r) program will be able to calculate the difference in Gibbs free energy (∆G).
 The ∆G will determine the stability of the mutated protein.
 If ∆G > 0, the mutation is destabilizing, while a mutation causing a ∆G \< 0 the mutation will be stabilizing.
 Though, this does not tell you what the effect is on the proteins working mechanism itself, it will tell you more about the impact on the eventual protein structure in terms of its absolute value.
 The bigger the absolute value of ∆G, the bigger the overall impact on the structure.
 ###### 2.2.
 Why perform a Dihedral analysis?
 The [Dihedral](http://foldxsuite.crg.eu/command/Dihedrals) analysis will provide all the angles between the amino acids.
 Here we chose to use the [Optimize](http://foldxsuite.crg.eu/command/Optimize) command, what optimizes the angles within the PDB files to provide a structure with the least VanDer Waal force clashes.
 Though, the script will provide Dihedral analyses output of both files (from the non-optimized and the optimized PDB files).
 By comparing the difference in angles between the mutated and the unmutated PDB files, you'll be able to see the extent of the impact of your mutation on the other amino acids.